Guide for Guests With Special Needs

 Ride Access Pass

-Owing to the sheer number of rides and attractions at Gulliver’s Theme Parks we have on average, very low queuing times.
-However, guests with particular special needs who are unable to queue may be eligible for a ride pass.
+Guests with particular additional needs who are unable to queue may be eligible for a ride pass.
 This would allow them and up to three accompanying helpers to access the ride via the ride exit area for ease of access.

-Note that owing to the family nature of our theme parks and our naturally shorter queuing times, Gulliver’s is a particularly popular choice for guests with special needs.
+Note that owing to the family nature of our theme parks, Gulliver’s is a particularly popular choice for guests with special needs.
 If there are lots of guests eligible for a ride pass on any one day, then access to the ride via the exit may still require some queuing time.